xblam/genetic_algo/README.md

 - Provide the **genome** structure for the problem.
 - Define all the **fringe operations** (e.g., mutation, crossover).
 - **Cull** the population by **50% at every generation**.

+When ran, this program will give the best score that it can find for each generation that the simulation runs for.
+User can adjust the number of generations, population, mutation rate, boxes, etc at the top of the program